 All students are encouraged to participate in the many campus events, clubs, guest lectures and athletic programs offered through the Office of Student Life & Activities.
 Brookdale also provides a wide range of services for students, including Experiential Learning, Service Learning, Graduate Placement, and Services for Persons with Disabilities.

-The main campus also includes a 380-seat Performing Arts Center, an Advanced Technology Center with state-of-the art television and electronic music studios, 10 athletic fields, Brookdale public radio, 90.5 The Night, the Children’s Learning Center, and more than 60 computer labs with about 1,600 fully networked PCs running all today’s mainstream applications.
-The Monmouth Museum and High Technology High School are also located on the Lincroft campus.
+The main campus also includes a 380-seat Performing Arts Center, an Advanced Technology Center with state-of-the art television and electronic music studios, 10 athletic fields, Brookdale public radio, 90.5 The Night, and more than 60 computer labs with about 1,600 fully networked PCs running all today’s mainstream applications.

 Brookdale is an open admission college, available to anyone 18 years of age or older, and anyone who is a high school graduate or holder of an equivalency diploma.
 If you do not have a high school diploma or an equivalency diploma, you may still enroll at Brookdale as long as you are 18 or older.
 Also offered at Brookdale are the High School Fast Start and Dual Enrollment programs to allow students to get a jump on their college education.